tanusattri/EchoHeal-CRM-/README.md

 By combining AI reasoning, delivery simulation, webhook-driven workflows, and autonomous recovery, the platform showcases how future CRM systems can move beyond tracking communication and begin actively managing it.

-Rather than functioning as a simple campaign tool, EchoHeal represents a step toward intelligent, resilient, and self-healing customer engagement infrastructure.
+Rather than functioning as a simple campaign tool, EchoHeal represents a step toward intelligent, resilient and self-healing customer engagement infrastructure.

 > Built to explore the future of AI-driven communication orchestration.